smuething/dune-multidomaingrid/README.md

 MultiDomainGrid
 ===============

-[dune-multidomaingrid](github.com/smuething/dune-multidomaingrid)is a meta grid built on top of the [DUNE](dune-project.org) grid interface.
+[dune-multidomaingrid](http://github.com/smuething/dune-multidomaingrid) is a meta grid built on top of the [DUNE](http://dune-project.org) grid interface.
 It can be used to carve out subdomains from an underlying host grid which are then available as fully featured DUNE grids in their own right.